actionhero/actionhero/wiki/methods.md

 })
 {% endhighlight %}

+- you should not need to interact with the actionProcessor directly if connections use a server
 - `next(connection, toContinue)`
 - process an action in-line
 - connection must be a properly formatted connection object (best to use `new api.connection(data)`)